zgompert/DimensionsExperiment/README.md

 # LASSO regression models for caterpillar performance as a function of plant-trait polygenic scores

 We next used LASSO regression to fit models for the polygenic scores for each caterpillar performance trait (based on *M. sativa*) genetics as a function of the polygenic scores from all 1760 plant traits.
-This was done with `glmnet` in `R` (versions XX) and used 10-fold cross-validation to selection $\lambda$.
+This was done with `glmnet` (version  4.0-2) in `R` and used 10-fold cross-validation to selection lambda.
 I also measured both variance explained by the model and the 10-fold cross-validation predictive power.
 See [glmnetPerformPS.R](glmnetPerformPS.R).
+Variance explained was compared for the observed versus randomized response variables.

+I repeated this analysis with observed performance values (residuals after hatch data and space, but not polygenic scores).
+Here too randomized data sets were also analyzed.
+See [glmnetPSObs.R](glmnetPSObs.R).

+Finally, I fit LASSO regression models that allowed for interactions between plant-trait polygenic scores and caterpillar genotype.
+For *L. melissa* caterpillar genotype I used the first four PCs from a PCA of the caterpillar genotype matrix.
+These PCs were also included as main effects.
+See [glmnetPerformPS_epistasis.R](glmnetPerformPS_epistasis.R).